 We were the first Sixth Form College to be judged Outstanding under the new Ofsted Inspection framework and the first to be judged Outstanding for the Personal Development, Behaviour and Welfare of students.
 We were also the first College nationally to be judged as having ‘no significant weaknesses.’

 James Kewin Deputy Chief Executive of the Sixth Form Colleges Association commented: “Huddersfield New College is the first Sixth Form College to be judged as Outstanding by Ofsted under its new inspection framework.
 This is a huge achievement and reflects the exceptionally high standard of education offered by the College, and the outstanding results achieved by students."

-During 2017 we were shortlisted for two prestigious Times Further Education Awards: Sixth Form College of the Year and Teacher of the Year, bringing 2016 to a fantastic conclusion.
+During 2019 we were shortlisted for the prestigious Times Further Education Sixth Form College of the Year Award for the third year running.

 The Times’ Sixth Form College of the Year Award recognises Sixth Form Colleges that epitomise the qualities which make the Sixth Form College sector so distinctive; excellence in teaching and learning and excellence in outcomes for young people aged 16-19.
 It also recognises Sixth Form Colleges who reach out to other institutions, with a commitment to sharing their good practice and raising achievement across the whole post 16 sector.
 Being shortlisted for this Award was a fantastic accolade.

 Robert Halfon, Apprenticeships & Skills Minister, said: "You are champions of Further Education and play a vital role in ensuring that [young] people of all backgrounds get on the ladder of opportunity to fulfil their potential."

 2019 Educate North Awards & Conference- UK Leader of the Year